Churches, baptisteries

 San Donnino Parish Church

-The church (XI century , re-built during centuries XVI and XVII) is arranged in three naves following style from Tuscany.
+The church (XI century, re-built in the XVI and XVII centuries) is arranged in three naves following style from Tuscany.

 Novellara